vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/10_pArvatIs_Svayavara.md

 choice.
 In this way the Śaiva cosmic order proved to be superior to the ancient world represented by the Vedic gods.
 The latter were crippled and, to bring out the contrast—and this distinguishes the epic and puranic versions from those of the Brāhmaṇas—this was effected by the supreme lord in the form of a newly born child.

-The Brahmapurāṇa, Liṅgapurāṇa and Māheśvarakhaṇd

-. a tell basically the
+The Brahmapurāṇa, Liṅgapurāṇa and Māheśvarakhaṇḍa tell basically the

 same myth as SP 13.
 In the Brahmapurāṇa the svayaṁvara  episode forms part